0PandaDEV/awesome-windows/README.md

 > [!CAUTION]
 >
 > Vibecoded slop and tools that don't fall in the category of "awesome" are not welcomed on this list and PR's will be rejected.
+This is **NOT** a list for your new AI tool or whisper transcribe wrapper.

 > \[!NOTE]
 >